sharetribe/flex-docs/src/docs/introduction/introducing-flex/index.md

 brand.

-If you prefer to start from scratch, you can build your own UI on top of Flex's Marketplace API yourself.
+If you prefer to start from scratch, you can build your own UI on top of Sharetribe's Marketplace API yourself.
 For instance, if you want to build a mobile application for your marketplace, you will need to build a fully custom user interface.
 You can also have several UI applications for the same marketplace, so the user can manage their listings and transactions on a native mobile app as well as on the web.

 ### The Marketplace API

-The Marketplace API is how your UI connects to the Flex services.
+The Marketplace API is how your UI connects to the Sharetribe services.
 It's an HTTP interface with a design influenced by the [JSON API specification](https://jsonapi.org/) and the [CQRS pattern](https://martinfowler.com/bliki/CQRS.html).
-The Marketplace API allows you to implement all the standard marketplace functionality that Flex supports.
+The Marketplace API allows you to implement all the standard marketplace functionality that Sharetribe supports.

 Sharetribe handles running and scaling the Marketplace API.
 To take full advantage of this, you should design your Marketplace UI to point a